 Pandora’s Box Remains Open

 The deliberate attempts we reviewed are not only to eradicate Christianity but to replace it with other religions.
-Brown’s work discusses how Christianity is losing its dominance in America and how more people are sympathizing with other religions.
-Until the late twentieth century, many Christians viewed yoga and meditation as Hindu and Buddhist practices that were ungodly.
+Brown’s work discusses how Christianity is losing its dominance in America and how more people sympathize with other religions.
+Until the late twentieth century, many Christians viewed yoga and meditation as ungodly Hindu and Buddhist practices.
 As these practices entered the United States, Asian and European promoters downplayed the religious background affiliated with Hinduism, Buddhism, and even the New Age movement.
 Instead, the promoters used science to gain public acceptance by highlighting the mental and physical benefits of reducing stress.
 The promoters strategically used tactics to move yoga and meditation more systematically into institutions and schools by secularizing them and downplaying them as Hindu and Buddhist practices.
 (Brown, C. G., 2019).

 Today, many people refer to themselves as spiritual, as people of all persuasions are bringing these mindsets into our schools and society.
 The perceived problems in our schools have opened the door for yoga and mindfulness to become acceptable practices.
 Brown’s work explains that while eradicating Christianity remains incomplete, other varieties of religious practices are being established, and public schools are crucibles for this change (Brown, C. G., 2019).

-President Bill Clinton invited James Davison Hunter, an American sociologist, to the White House to ask him how America could solve cultural wars.
-Hunter said it is impossible to solve because these cultural worlds are built on fundamental beliefs and assumptions that do not allow for compromise.
+President Bill Clinton invited James Davison Hunter, an American sociologist, to the White House to ask how America could solve cultural wars.
+Hunter said it is impossible to solve because these cultural worlds are built on fundamental beliefs and assumptions that do not allow compromise.
 “From prayer in the classroom to “multiculturalism” in the curriculum, Hunter warned, our “school wars” reflect incompatible belief systems” (Zimmerman, J., 2022, pp. xi).
 As Christians, we are to live peacefully (Romans 12:18) and model the love of Jesus Christ (Luke 6:27–38).
 Non-Christians are increasingly becoming moral leaders in America.
 The Word of God is a compass for the believer (Deuteronomy 4:2; II Timothy 2:15; 3:16–17; Psalms 119:105), and Christian fellowship will be essential in strengthening our faith and allowing the Holy Spirit to love God’s creation through us as we see the day of Christ approaching (Hebrews 10:24–25; Romans 12:4-5; Matthew 18:20; 1 Corinthians 3:9; Acts 2:42).

 Works Cited